SreejaBhattacharya-MSFT/calci/README.md

 # calci
-A scientific calculator using Python
+A scientific calculator using Python Tkinter library